Mike Tyson Questions Why He Agreed to Fight Jake Paul

 Mike Tyson arrives at AT&T Stadium in Arlington, Texas, on Friday, Nov.
 15, 2024.
 (Credit: Esther Lin/Most Valuable Promotions)

-Mike Tyson may be having second thoughts about fighting Jake Paul.
+Mike Tyson is having second thoughts about fighting Jake Paul.

 The former heavyweight champion recently sat down for an interview with Fox Sports Radio and discussed his controversial boxing match with YouTuber-turned-fighter Paul.

-In the interview, hosts Steve Covino and Rich Davis asked Tyson why he agreed to the fight, which Paul won by unanimous decision.
+In the interview, hosts Steve Covino and Rich Davis asked Tyson, 58, why he agreed to the boxing match, which 27-year-old Paul won by unanimous decision.

 “The day after the fight, I woke up and I told my wife, ‘Why did I do that?’
 I don’t know what the hell goes on,” Tyson said in the interview.